-Of all the ways my wife has greeted me, this was among the least fun.
+Of all the ways my wife, or anyone else, has greeted me, this was among the least fun.
 “Oh, hello.
 And nice to see you, too.
-Got any other uplifting news for me?”
+Got any other uplifting news?”

 She was less than pleased.
-She’d just been awakened by a neighbor who heard the crash and texted her, so she was clearing her own cobwebs.
-She also knew that I was not what you’d call “even-keeled” in the face of intense stress.
+She’d just been awakened by a neighbor who’d heard the crash and texted her, so she was clearing her own cobwebs.
+She also knew that I’ve never been accused of acting “even-keeled” in the face of intense stress.

 “Southern California drivers living up to their reputation,” I thought.
 “Same people who only use their turn signals to let you know they’re about to cut you off.”